-Until all required documents and payment of the correct fees are received at the College, the application process is not considered to be initiated.
+The application process does not begin until all required documents and payment of the correct fees are received at the College.

-The time lines were addressed in 3a) above for an applicant who:
+The time lines as addressed above:

-- has obtained a diploma in social service work from a social service work program offered in Ontario at a College of Applied Arts and Technology; or - has obtained a diploma from a program offered in Ontario at a College of Applied Arts and Technology that is equivalent to a social service work program and approved by Council as equivalent to a social service work program offered in Ontario at a College of Applied Arts and Technology; or - -has obtained a diploma from a social service work program or an equivalent program offered outside Ontario and approved by Council as equivalent to a social service work program offered in Ontario at a College of Applied Arts and Technology; or - applies to the College on the basis of having a combination of academic qualifications and practical experience.

-The length of the registration process may be longer for applicants who are applying for registration based on a combination of academic qualifications and practical experience as the requirements as set out in the Registration Policy are lengthy and i.
+- 1. Four to six weeks: An applicant who: - has obtained a diploma in social service work from a social service work program offered in Ontario at a College of Applied Arts and Technology("CAAT"); or - has obtained a diploma from a program offered in Ontario at a College of Applied Arts and Technology ("CAAT") that is equivalent to a social service work program and approved by Council as equivalent to a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT"); or - -has obtained a diploma from a social service work program or an equivalent program offered outside Ontario and approved by Council as equivalent to a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT"). - 2.
+The length of the registration process will be longer for applicants who are applying for registration based on a combination of academic qualifications and practical experience.
+The requirements as set out in the Registration Policy are lengthy and complex.
+Each application is unique. - 3.
+If an applicant requests expedition of his or her application, once all required documents and correct payment are received, the College will make every effort to expedite processing of the application. - 4.
+The College communicates with applicants when fees or documents have not been received.
+In the case of all applicants, delays in receipt of documentation from third parties (for example, academic institutions or employers, where applicable) will delay the review process. - i.
 State whether the average time differs for internationally trained individuals.